Pál Dárdai

-Pál Dárdai (born 16 March 1976) is a Hungarian retired footballer who played mainly as a defensive midfielder, and last coached Hertha BSC.
+Pál Dárdai (born 16 March 1976) is a Hungarian retired footballer who played mainly as a defensive midfielder.
+He was most recently the head coach of 2.
+Bundesliga club Hertha BSC.

 In a 20-year professional career, he played for over a decade with the same club, Hertha BSC, in Germany.
 With 286 Bundesliga appearances, he is the club's most capped player.
-Dárdai gained 61 caps for the Hungary national team in 12 years, and also worked as the country's manager.
+Dárdai gained 61 caps for the Hungary national team in 12 years, scoring five goals.
+He also worked as the country's manager.